Post‑Editing SRT Files and Proofreading

 ✏️ Step 1: Edit Your SRT File

-1. Open the .srt file in any text editor or word processor (e.g., Notepad for Windows, TextEdit for Mac).
+1. Open the .srt file in our own free srt editor or if you prefer, in any text/word processor (e.g., Notepad for Windows, TextEdit for Mac).

 2. Make the necessary changes to the text or timing.